-The conveyor will be approximately 87m long running at 20 degrees with an effective width of 1500mm which will feed material into the chute.
-The chute will be 81m long running at 50 degrees with an internal diameter of 1.9m.
+The conveyor is approximately 87m long running at 20 degrees with an effective width of 1500mm which will feed material into the chute.
+The chute was originally 81m long running at 50 degrees with an internal diameter of 1.9m.